 One day as we traveled to the hospital, I noticed a group of men with long ropes and nets, fishing as a group – as a tribe.

-The waves of the Atlantic Ocean rhythmically vibrating off the beautifully coast of Ghana resonates with me to this day.
+The waves of the Atlantic Ocean rhythmically vibrating off the beautiful coast of Ghana resonates with me to this day.
 That moment was overwhelming for me, as I reflected on my background and how it was built on the shoulders of men like this in Africa.

 It was a symbolic representation of my history, a history characterized by hard work, commitment, dedication, and camaraderie.

-As I continued to practice Nursing Anesthesiology in the USA, I noticed that there was gap in the medical apparel industry.
+As I continued to practice Nursing Anesthesiology in the USA, I noticed that there was a gap in the medical apparel industry.
 I found very few options of ethnically-inspired medical apparel, so through this opportunity, combined with my medical experience and cultural background, Tribal Wave was born.